 The detail was under the control of the Japanese Navy and the welfare of the POWs was of no concern to them.
 The only concern they had was getting the runway built.
 If the number of POWs identified as being sick was too large, the Japanese would simply walk among the POWs, at the school, and select men who did not display any physical signs of illness or injury.
 Men suffering from dysentery or pellagra could not get out of work.

 The POWs were divided into two detachments.
 The first detachment drained rice paddies and laid the groundwork for the runway, while the second detachment built the runway.
-It was while he was working on this detail that his family received another message from the War Department on December 1, 1943, stating that he was officially listed as a prisoner of the Japanese government.
-His parents had learned he was a POW weeks earlier.
+It was while he was working on this detail that his name was on a list released on December 1, 1943, of men known to be POWs.
+His parents had already been informed that he was officially listed as a prisoner of the Japanese government.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON CORPORAL ROBERT J. STEWART IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=